amandajyounes/UCLA_fallfest_2022/README.md

 All hackathon information will be posted here.
 We'll post more details in the next few weeks and we'll announce project and submission instructions [here](https://github.com/amandajyounes/UCLA_fallfest_2022/blob/main/project_submissions_guidelines.md) on the competition start date.

+Please direct any logistical questions to our club email, quantum.ucla@gmail.com

 --------------------------------
 ## Registration
 - This is a hackathon for UCLA and UC Berkeley students only